 How to Make Homemade Marshmallows (without corn syrup)

-These healthy (or healthier) homemade marshmallows use honey or maple syrup instead of corn syrup and high-quality, grass-fed gelatin.
-They’re also paleo-friendly.
+Homemade marshmallows that are healthier use honey or maple syrup instead of corn syrup and high-quality, grass-fed gelatin.
+They’re gluten-free, corn-free and paleo-friendly.
+The perfect sweet treat for the holidays or any time of year.

 Well, healthy in the sense that they don’t use nasty ingredients like corn syrup or questionable supermarket gelatin.
 But let’s be honest, there’s still a cup of sugar in these babies so I definitely wouldn’t eat them with abandon.
 Just consider them a much better (and tastier!) option than anything you can buy in the store.